juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 {{< mod-proj i="1" >}}

-### New Project with a New Partner
+### Engaging a New Partner

-The [India: Mumbai Metro Rail Systems Project](https://www.adb.org/projects/49469-007/main) marks ADB’s first cofinancing with new partner New Development Bank (NDB).
-The project will ease travel for millions of commuters across Mumbai, help decongest heavily crowded suburban rail systems, and contribute to providing a modern, clean, and livable urban environment.
+ADB and new partner New Development Bank (NDB) embarked on the [India: Mumbai Metro Rail Systems Project](https://www.adb.org/projects/49469-007/main) their first cofinanced project.
+The metro rail project will ease travel for millions of commuters across Mumbai, help decongest heavily crowded suburban rail systems, and contribute to providing a modern, clean, and livable urban environment.

-The Shanghai-based NDB is a new multilateral development bank setup in 2015 by five BRICS countries to mobilize resources for development projects in BRICS, emerging economies and developing countries.
-ADB and NDB signed a memorandum of understanding on cooperation in July 2016.
+The Shanghai-based NDB is a new multilateral development bank set up in 2015 by five BRIC countries to mobilize resources for development projects in BRIC, emerging economies, and developing countries.
+ADB and NDB signed a memorandum of understanding in July 2016.

 {{< mod-proj i="2" >}}

-### Partnership to Generate More Partnerships
+### Getting More Financing Partners on Board

-The financing partnership among ADB, France, and Germany on the [People's Republic of China: Shandong Green Development Fund Project](https://www.adb.org/projects/51194-001/main) is expected to create ripples of new partnerships with the private sector in climate financing.
+The financing partnership among ADB, France, and Germany on the [People's Republic of China: Shandong Green Development Fund Project](https://www.adb.org/projects/51194-001/main) is expected to create new partnerships on climate financing with the private sector.

 The project will help establish the Shandong Green Development Fund (SGDF) and attract private, institutional, and commercial financing for climate mitigation and adaptation projects.
-In fact, the Green Climate Fund (GCF) approved US$100 million for the project in November 2019, the first GCF funding for the People’s Republic of China.
+In fact, the Green Climate Fund (GCF) approved $100 million for the project in November 2019, the first GCF funding for the People’s Republic of China.
 By catalyzing climate finance, the SGDF is expected to help reduce carbon emissions by 2.5 million tons per year and directly build resilience for at least 2 million people in Shandong Province.

 {{< mod-proj i="3" >}}

 ### Long Arms of Cofinancing

-The [Regional: Pacific Private Sector Development Initiative, Phase IV](https://www.adb.org/projects/53072-001/main) (PSDI IV) is the PSC with the broadest and furthest reach, providing advisory and capacity-building assistance to all 14 Pacific Island Countries (PICs) to improve the PICs business enabling environments.
+The [Regional: Pacific Private Sector Development Initiative, Phase IV](https://www.adb.org/projects/53072-001/main) (PSDI IV) is the PSC with the broadest DMC coverage, providing advisory and capacity-building assistance to all 14 Pacific Island Countries (PICs) to improve the PICs business enabling environments.
 The multi-phased initiative is expected to support inclusive, private sector-led economic growth in the Pacific subregion.
 The fourth phase is financed by Australia.

-PSDI IV will build on past achievements across six core areas of focus: access to finance, business law reform, state-owned enterprise reform, public-private partnerships, competition and consumer protection, and the economic empowerment of women.
-The 14 PICs are Cook Islands, Fiji, Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Papua New Guinea, Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
+PSDI IV will build on past achievements across six core areas: access to finance, business law reform, state-owned enterprise reform, public-private partnerships, competition and consumer protection, and the economic empowerment of women.
+The 14 PICs are Cook Islands, Fiji, Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.

 {{< mod-proj i="4" >}}